marcinsmoliga/marcinsmoliga/README.md

 * Agile
  -> "The Art of Agile Development" J.Shore & S.Warden
- -> "Scrum: The Art of Doing Twice the Work in Half the Time" J.Sutherland
+ -> "Scrum: The Art of Doing Twice the Work in Half the Time" J.Sutherland -> "Agile Project Management with Kanban" E.Brechner

 <!--
 **marcinsmoliga/marcinsmoliga** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.